 Iguanas do not eat meat as they are herbivorous reptiles.
 Their digestive systems are not designed to process meat, so they can get very sick if they are fed meat or meat products.

 Iguanas can safely eat strawberries, along with many other fruits and vegetables.
-Strawberries are one of the healthiest foods you can offer your iguana, but it’s important that they are only fed as a treat.
+Strawberries are one of the healthiest foods you can offer your iguana, but they must be only fed as a treat.
 Fruit, in general, should never make up more than 20% of your iguana’s diet.